 The first ever sustainability plan for UT-Austin was adopted in 2016.
-Led by the President's Sustainability Steering Committee, the 2021 update to the Sustainability Master Plan will guide UT sustainability efforts over the coming years.
+The President's Sustainability Steering Committee (PSSC) is committed to periodic updates to the Sustainability Plan to guide UT sustainability efforts over the coming years.
 Keep an eye on this page for opportunities to give input and feedback on UT's sustainability priorities, goals, and strategies.

 Draft Plan Outline